JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

             </tr>
           </tbody>
         </table>
-        Optional: AAD Role 'Directory readers' could be used instead of API permissions (more read than required)
+        Optional: AAD Role 'Directory readers' could be used instead of API permissions (more 'read' than required)
       </td>
     </tr>
   </tbody>